 - 1 tsp vanilla extract

-- Drain and rinse the almonds well, then add to a blender along with the water and any additional add-ins.
+- Drain and rinse the almonds well, then add them to a blender along with the water and any additional add-ins.
 Blend until creamy and smooth (around 1-2 minutes).

 - Strain the milk using a nut milk bag, cheesecloth or a thin dish towel.
 Squeeze until all the liquid is extracted.
-Compost the pulp or save to make more almond milk or almond flour.
+Compost the pulp or save to make more almond milk or almond meal.

-- Transfer almond milk to a glass jar or bottle and store in the fridge for up to 4-5 days.
+- Transfer the almond milk to a glass jar or bottle and store in the fridge for up to 4-5 days.
 Shake well before use, as it tends to separate.

 How to Save the Pulp

 - Place the leftover almond pulp on a baking tray and dehydrate in the oven (or dehydrator) on the lowest heat until completely dry.